samyipsh/tp/docs/index.md

 ![Ui](images/Ui.png)

-NetworkUS is an address book application that helps **Computer Science students** maintain a list of contacts of people they meet in school.
+NetworkUS is a contact book application that helps **Computer Science students** maintain a list of contacts of people they meet in school.
 While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).

 * If you are interested in using NetworkUS, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
 * If you are interested about developing NetworkUS, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.